 This pioneering initiative is more than a simple organ donation scheme, as donors are assessed every one or two years with memory and thinking tasks.
 This means donors are not only leaving a generous gift after their death but also providing important information about their symptoms and behaviour during later life.
 Scientists can put this information together to build a bigger picture of what is happening in the brain both during normal ageing and dementia.
 This will help them to develop new ways to beat the condition.

-Brains for Dementia Research is reaching capacity for new donors in many areas, but for more details contact Gillian Hayes on 0207 8488377, email email@example.com or visit the website at www.brainsfordementiaresearch.org.uk.
+Brains for Dementia Research is reaching capacity for new donors in many areas; for more details contact the Coordinating Centre on 0191 208 2109, email BDR.Coordinatingcentre@ncl.ac.uk or visit the website at www.brainsfordementiaresearch.org.uk